DenysKuchma/DenysKuchma/README.md

 # Hi, I’m Denys Kuchma 👋

-I’m a passionate **Frontend Developer** with a solid background in **WordPress Development** and a strong focus on creating visually appealing and functional websites.
+I’m a passionate **Frontend Developer** with a solid background in creating visually appealing and highly functional websites.
+I also have experience as a **WordPress Developer**, where I’ve worked on building and customizing WordPress sites.

 ---